yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

 Client change:
 Commit to the {mixin, number of UTXO, number of transaction outputs} in the initial `open_tx()` call.
-Then enforce the rule that number of calls to the `mlsag_prepare()` and `mlsag_sign()` has to be equal to the number of `UTXO` (as we have one signature per UTXO).
+Then enforce the rule that a number of calls to the `mlsag_prepare()` and `mlsag_sign()` has to be equal to the number of `UTXO` (as we have one signature per UTXO).

 Note the basic state model enforcement can be done without changing the client.
-However, the more precise check requires to commit to the number of transaction inputs.
+However, a more precise check requires to commit to the number of transaction inputs.

 ### Conclusion

 All aforementioned fixes are directly applicable on the Ledger side without the need to touch the Monero codebase.
 The mentioned changes fix the whole family of attacks similar to those presented and effectively blocks the main attack vectors and leaks.

 It is thus possible to fix the critical vulnerability without need to release a new Monero client version, which significantly speeds up the patch roll-out.